Team Selection Policy

-- If there is anything the selection committee should know before teams are selected in addition to the
+- If there is anything the age group coordinators should know before teams are selected in addition to the

-information provided as part of the registration, please get in contact with the coordinator prior to the close of
+information provided as part of the registration, please get in contact with the Teams Coordinator prior to the close of

 - Once the teams have been selected, they will not be altered at the whim of players/parents or coaches.

-- Request for changes are to be made by contacting the relevant coordinator who will review the selection and
+- Request for changes are to be made by contacting the Teams Coordinator who will review the selection and

 determine the appropriate outcome (N.B.
 There could be circumstances where no change can be facilitated).

-- Should a parent be unhappy with team selection then the decision of the relevant Boys or Girls Coordinator will be final.
+- Should a parent be unhappy with team selection then the decision of the Teams Coordinator will be final.

-- Further appeal will be directed by the Coordinator to the club committee for review.
+- Further appeal will be directed by the Teams Coordinator to the club committee for review.